chenh-z/CS61A/Week2/Jan21/note_textbook.md

 #### Boolean Opreators
 ##### And
 Order: e.g. <left> and <right>

 1.Calculate left.
 If false, return false

 2.Calculate right.
 If false, return false

 3.Return true
 ##### Or
 Order: e.g. <left> and <right>

 1.Calculate left.
 If true, return true.

 2.Calculate right.
 If true, return true.

 3.Return False
+#### 1.5.5   Iteration
+pred, curr = curr, pred + curr pred and curr is calculated in the same time

+When infinite loop: type Control+C to stop